INTERSECT-SDK/python-sdk/examples/SUBMISSION_RULES.md

         return f'Hello, {name}!'

 if __name__ == '__main__':
-    # app_version is necessary for schema but you can just use 0.0.1 for all examples
+    # schema_version is necessary for schema but you can just use 0.0.1 for all examples
-    app_version = '0.0.1'
+    schema_version = '0.0.1'
     # HierarchyConfig should EXACTLY match the example service's HierarchyConfig
     hierarchy = HierarchyConfig(
         organization='oak-ridge-national-laboratory',